calvincorreli/anationapart/README.md

-# Inhabitable
+# A Nation Apart

-## Designing a world worth living in
+– _Designing a world worth living in_

 [Background and information about the project](http://anationapart.com)